Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 Musala Peak, Rila Mountain Bulgaria

-The Musala Peak is the highest in Bulgaria and in the Balkan Peninsula.
-At 2,925 meters, this peak is seven meters higher than Mount Olympus in Greece.
+The Musala Peak is the highest in Bulgaria and the Balkan Peninsula.
+At 2,925 meters, it is seven meters higher than Mount Olympus in Greece.
 However, it can be reasonably easy to climb, and it will reward travelers with beautiful views from the top.
 The area has impressive lakes, springs, and other minor peaks that add beauty to the awe-inspiring landscape.

-The hiking trail is relatively flat, which is good news for those who are not super-skilled hikers.
-The trail starts at hut Yastrebets, which is reached by taking the cable car at Borovets.
+The hiking trail is relatively flat, which is good news for non-super-skilled hikers.
+It starts at hut Yastrebets, which is reached by taking the cable car at Borovets.

-From the start of the trail, hikers need to follow the red trail markings that lead to the Musala hut.
-It is advisable to stop over there and enjoy a cup of hot tea.
+From the start of the trail, hikers need to follow the red trail markings to the Musala hut.
+It is advisable to stop there and enjoy a cup of hot tea.
 Food or snacks are not served, so you must bring your own.

 Enjoy the landscape surrounding this stop.
 After a while, you can then proceed up the slope.
 The intensity and difficulty will slowly increase in this road portion as the trail gets more complicated.